wiloon/blog/content/post/archive-0/2012-01-31-xrdp远程登录linux系统.md

 READ: netstat command not found on CentOS 7 / RHEL 7 – Quick Fix

-By default, xrdp service won’t start automatically after a system reboot.
+By default, xrdp service won't start automatically after a system reboot.
 Run the following command in the terminal to enable the service at system startup.

 systemctl enable xrdp